orblivion/KiwixSandstorm/README.md

 This project took a couple hacks to implement on Sandstorm.
 Here they are described as best as can be recalled.

-## Bleeding edge version of Kiwix

-This Sandstorm app currently uses a rather bleeding-edge version of Kiwix.
-As it turns out, this version of Kiwix is a lot easier to legitimately build from source than previous versions.
-Hopefully soon, Kiwix will release a new stable version and this app can use that.

 ## File uploading interface

-Firstly, though the Kiwix desktop and mobile programs have built in downloaders, the sever does not.
+Though the Kiwix desktop and mobile programs have built-in downloaders, the sever does not.
 So, a new web-based uploader interface needed to be made.
 I primarily use flask, bootstrap and jquery-file-uploader.

 ### Chunking uploads